Perfect phylogenies via branchings in acyclic digraphs and a generalization of Dilworth's theorem: Introduction

 \section{Introduction}

+\begin{sloppypar} A \emph{perfect phylogeny} is a rooted tree representing the evolutionary history of a set of $m$ objects.
+The objects bijectively label the leaves of the tree and there are $n$ binary variables called \emph{characters}, each labeling exactly one edge of the tree.
+For each leaf, the set of characters that appear on the unique root-to-leaf path is the set of characters taking value $1$ at the object labeling the leaf.
+While every perfect phylogeny naturally corresponds to an $m\times n$ binary matrix having objects as rows and characters as columns, the \emph{perfect phylogeny problem} asks the opposite question: Does a given binary matrix correspond to a perfect phylogeny?
+The perfect phylogeny problem and various generalizations of it have been extensively studied in computational biology.
+In this paper we study two combinatorial optimization problems, both generalizations of the perfect phylogeny problem, first considered by Hajirasouliha and Raphael~\cite{wabi14} and motivated by applications in cancer genomics.

-\begin{sloppypar} Motivated by applications in cancer genomics and following the work of Hajirasouliha and Raphael~\cite{wabi14}, Hujdurovi\'c et al.~\cite{tcbb16} introduced the minimum conflict-free row split problem.
-Informally, the problem can be stated as follows: given a binary matrix $M$, split each row of $M$ into a bitwise OR of a set of rows so that the resulting matrix corresponds to a perfect phylogeny and has the minimum number of rows among all matrices with this property.
-To state the problem formally, we need the following two definitions. \end{sloppypar}
+Following the work~\cite{wabi14}, Hujdurovi\'c et al.~\cite{tcbb16} introduced the \emph{minimum conflict-free row split} problem, which can be informally stated as follows: given a binary matrix $M$, split each row of $M$ into a bitwise OR\footnote{Here, OR denotes the usual binary OR function, assuming that value true is represented by $1$ and value false by $0$, that is, \hbox{$x \text{\,OR\,} y = 1$} if and only if at least one of $x$ and $y$ has value $1$.} of a set of rows so that the resulting matrix corresponds to a perfect phylogeny and has the minimum number of rows among all matrices with this property.
+To state the problem formally, we need two definitions. \end{sloppypar}

 \begin{definition} Given a matrix $M$, three distinct rows $r$, $r'$, $r''$ of $M$ and two distinct columns $i$ and $j$ of $M$, we denote by $M[(r,r',r''),(i,j)]$ the $3\times 2$ submatrix of $M$ formed by rows $r$, $r'$, $r''$ and columns $i$, $j$ (in this order).
 Two columns $i$ and $j$ of a binary matrix $M$ are said to be {\normalfont in conflict} if there exist rows $r, r', r''$ of $M$ such that